v6cord/VVVVVV/FEATURES.md

 - Fixed an infinite loop that could happen if you died while a 1x1 quicksand was in the process of crumbling in a vanilla level

+- Removed the limit where every 21st text box in a row would not show up (the removal of this limit only applies in VCE levels)

 ## Version c1.0-pre1

 - Removed having to use a load script to use internal scripting